 For those fans of video recording, the camera has an optimization to record at 4K UHD from 720p to 1,080p, especially in the Super 35mm format.

 The video files are compatible with continuous AF since it has its built-in AF system.
 In this way, the built-in stabilization can be activated, reducing the effect of oscillations.

 BIONZ X image processing engine

-The audio obtained is recorded with the built-in stereo microphone or can be connected using a minijack of external microphones.
+The audio obtained is recorded with the built-in stereo microphone or connected using a minijack of external microphones.
 It also has a headphone jack to monitor sound while recording.

 Sharper images for not using an optical low-pass filter that can compromise picture clarity.